quicwg/multipath/draft-ietf-quic-multipath.md

 client on a new path, if the server decides to use the new path, the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.

+ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.
+If the ACK_MP is preferred to be sent on the same path as the acknowledged packet (see {{compute-rtt}} for further guidance), it can be beneficial to bundle an ACK_MP frame with the PATH_RESPONSE frame during path validation.

 If validation succeeds, the client can continue to use the path.
 If validation fails, the client MUST NOT use the path and can